 How long does it take to become a job-ready SDET?

-With 10 to 15 hours per week of focused practice, most QA engineers with existing testing knowledge become job-ready within 9 to 12 months.
-Building real GitHub projects and applying to junior SDET roles at the 9 month mark is the recommended approach.
+It takes 9–12 months with 10–15 hours of practice per week.
+QA engineers with existing testing knowledge reach a job-ready level faster.
+Building real GitHub projects and applying to junior SDET roles at the 9-month mark is the recommended approach.

 What is the fastest way to learn how to become an SDET?

-The fastest way to learn how to become an SDET is to focus on one tool at a time.
-Start with Python basics for 30 days, then move to Selenium, then API testing.
+Focus on one tool at a time.
+Learn Python for 30 days, then Selenium, then API testing.
 Build a real project at each stage and push it to GitHub.
 Consistency beats speed — 1 hour daily beats 7 hours on weekends.
+Having a working CI/CD pipeline on your GitHub profile before your first interview is the single biggest differentiator.